ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 Big O of the big solution vs my solution?
 - Random Words - I think my solution was stuck in OO style thinking; maybe I should default to thinking of maps as pattern matching functions
+- Trackback `.get `on a list unsafe; `.get` on a map safe?
+- Essential Sca Ch06 Probabilities. mental block.
+Just not sure what they are asking...
+- sa - really stuck on flatMap

 #### TIL